Back to Title Articles

 What’s title insurance?

 Owner’s title insurance is a policy that protects homebuyers’ property rights.
-For the same reasons the bank requires a lender’s insurance policy, the homebuyer obtains owner’s title insurance to protect their legal claims to the property.
+For the same reasons the financial institution requires a lender’s insurance policy, the homebuyer obtains owner’s title insurance to help defend claims to the property.
 For more information about title insurance, please direct your clients to contact Security Service Title Company at 1-888-428-5516.

 How it protects

-Say, for example, your client recently purchased a new home from a builder, but the builder failed to pay the roofer.
+For example, your client recently purchased a new home, but the builder failed to pay the roofer.
 Wanting to be paid, the roofer filed a lien against the property.
-Without owner’s title insurance, your client would be responsible for paying this existing debt.
+Without owner’s title insurance, your client may be responsible for paying this existing debt.
 This is just one example of how owner’s title insurance protects homebuyers from various significant risks.

 Enduring value

-The good news is that owner’s title insurance protects homebuyers legally and financially, as long as they own their home.
-For a low, one-time fee, homebuyers can rest assured, knowing they are protected against existing debts or claims to their property.
+The good news is that owner’s title insurance protects homebuyers, as long as they own their home.
+For a low, one-time fee, homebuyers can rest assured, knowing they are likely protected against existing debts or claims to their property.

 Back to Title Articles